sottey/goteplan/README.md

 Flags:
   -b, --basedir string      Root location of the NotePlan data -h, --help                help for goteplan
+  -n, --nocase              If present, searches will be case insensitive.
   -r, --render              If present, display will attempt to render markdown.
 If not, source will be shown.
   -t, --todosymbol string   When using task command, a line starting with this symbol will be considered a task (default "*")